google-research/pyreach/README.md

-# PyReach - Python Client SDK for robot remote control
+# PyReach - Python Client SDK for Robot Remote Control

 ### Disclaimer: this is not an officially supported Google product.